billfitzgerald/infosec-primer/getting_started.md

 *   Testing traffic coming from a phone or a tablet
 *   Testing traffic coming from multiple computers (for example, if the tests will compare traffic from a Chromebook, an Apple computer, and/or a Windows computer)

-For monitoring mobile device traffic, or if a browser under testing will be on a different computer than the proxy, it is required to configure the proxy with the network address of the proxy computer instead of 'localhost' (as set up above).
+If you are not testing mobile devices, and/or if you are running ZAP on the same computer as the web browser you will use for testing, you do not need to follow the steps in this section.

+To configure ZAP to support testing with mobile devices, we need to complete two basic steps:

+1. Get the address of the computer running ZAP; and
+2. Configure all testing devices to use that address.

+The steps in C4.3 outline this process.

 #### C4.3.1 Find the network address of the proxy computer

-The first step is to determine the network address of the proxy computer.
+The first step is to determine the network address of the computer running ZAP Proxy.
 The procedure is different for Windows, MacOS, and Linux.

 When you find the network address of computer running the proxy, write it down and store it in an easily accessible place.
 This network address needs to be added to other devices that will be used for testing.